mentalmove/Honour/README.md

 # About this project

-Recently, I was asked to solve the exercises presented here in (in my view) unreasonable time.
+Recently, I was asked to solve the exercises presented here in (in my view) unreasonably time.
 Since I was not satisfied with the solutions I gave, I rewrote them without time pressure for its own sake; this should explain the project title.